bytefish/bytefish.de/blog/nancy_owin.md

 The application is using log4net for logging.
 But where are the logs written to?
 We didn't define a log appender yet, so they are written nowhere at the moment. log4net provides a large set of log appenders, you can find an exhaustive list of example configurations at [https://logging.apache.org/log4net/release/config-examples.html](https://logging.apache.org/log4net/release/config-examples.html).

 Configuring log4net is easy.
-In the ``AssemblyInfo.cs`` of our file we are configuring log4net to use the Xml configuration and watch for changes to the file.
+In the ``AssemblyInfo.cs`` of our project we have to configure log4net to use the Xml configuration and watch for changes to the file.

 ```csharp
 // Configure log4net by XML and make sure we are watching for changes!